aruna09/calculator-behavior/addition.md

 Scenario: Addition of two positive numbers

-  Given: the calculator is turned ON
+  Given: the calculator is ON

   When: I type in the two numbers and the operator